 This research was supported in part by ARO Contracts W911NF-13-C-0037, W911NF-14-1-0437 and the National Science Foundation (NSF awards 1345913 and 1456299).
-This research is part of the Blue Waters sustained-petascale computing project and the Blue Waters Student Internship Program, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) and the state of Illinois.
-Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.
+This research is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) and the state of Illinois.
 We want to thank Allan Porterfield, Alok Meshram, Lakulish Antani, Anish Chandak, Joseph Digerness, Alban Bassuet, Keith Wilson, and Don Albert for useful discussions and models.